 I’ll be honest with you.
-Formatting a book in Microsoft Word is a bit hard.
+Formatting a book in word is a bit hard.
 Yes, it’s an inexpensive way to go, especially if you already have access to Microsoft Word, which most writers do.

 For that reason, a template might be a good place to start, and then you can modify it from there.